 Tax Law Changes for IRA’s that Impact Retirees

 First, let’s address the more controversial parts of the law.
-There is a change to the rules that govern inherited IRAs, or so-called stretch IRAs.
+First, there is a change to the rules that govern inherited IRAs, or so-called stretch IRAs.

 Previously, if you inherited an IRA, you were allowed to take distributions from the retirement account over your life expectancy.
-That is to say, a healthy 40-year-old person who inherited an IRA from his or her mom or grandfather could withdraw the funds over several decades.
+That is to say, a healthy 40-year-old person who inherited an IRA from their parents or grandparents could withdraw the funds over several decades.

 While there are exceptions for spouses, minor children (until they reach the age of majority), disabled individuals, the chronically ill, and those within 10 years of age of the decedent, the new law requires that you withdraw the assets from an inherited IRA account within 10 years if the decedent passed away after December 31, 2019.
 There are no changes to inherited IRA accounts for those who died prior to 2020.